silvncr/qrs/README.md

 ## Summary

-Provides word game-related tools, and can be configured with custom settings, letter scores, and wordlists.
+Provides word game-related tools that can be configured with custom settings, letter scores, and wordlists.

 > Works on Python 3.6 and above.
 Tested on Windows 10.